profitrole-dev/noxigui/README.md

 - `@noxigui/runtime` – the core runtime implementation.
 - `@noxigui/playground` – a Vite playground for experimenting with the runtime.

-Run `npm run dev` to start the playground or `npm run build` to build all packages.
+Run `pnpm dev` to start the playground or `pnpm build` to build all packages.